BK9797/Clinic-Management-System/README.md

 3.Time slots for reservations: 2pm-2:30pm, 2:30pm-3pm, 3pm-3:30pm, 4pm-4:30pm, 4:30pm-5pm.

-4.Reservations are exclusive; once a slot is reserved: it won't be available for other patients.
+4.Reservations are exclusive; once a slot is reserved, it won't be available for other patients.